 “The reality is that most of us have some chronic illnesses as we get older.
-The most important thing we can do is to understand what is going on in this person’s environment,” Mosqueda explains.
+The most important thing we can do is to understand what is going on in this person’s environment,” Mosqueda explained.

 “For example, I can talk until I’m blue in the face about somebody getting out there and exercising,” she said.
 “But if I don’t understand that they’re living in a neighborhood that’s dangerous to get out, or I don’t understand that there are stairs and other things to navigate that may be difficult, then they can’t apply it to themselves.”

-As doctors and social workers develop individualized intervention programs for aging adults and their caregivers, Cohen advocates for equity in healthcare options.
+As doctors and social workers develop individualized intervention programs for aging adults and their caregivers, Cohen advocates for equity in health care options.

-On the other hand, in countries without robust healthcare systems, traditional healing takes the lead.
+On the other hand, in countries without robust health care systems, traditional healing takes the lead.
 Nair’s research demonstrates that healthy centenarians can thrive without Western medicine, relying instead on centuries of experience.